Classical Music Brain Droppings

 His most famous work – and for a while the best selling classical work on iTunes – is the second movement from his String Quartet which he rearranged as the Adagio for Strings.
 Toscanini –never one to pay the least attention to American composers- premiered the work in 1938 with the NBC Orchestra which gained national exposure for the young composer.

 The Violin Concerto was commissioned by a Philadelphia businessman for one of his young violin protégés.
 Barber travelled to Switzerland and completed the first two movements.
 The following year he completed the final movement in Paris.
 There are conflicting stories as to the reception of the work by the businessman and violinist.
 One story is that the violinist didn’t like the lack of virtuosic display in the first two movements.
 So Barber promised a flashy finale.
-The violinist then stated that the finale was unplayable.
-In another story the violinist asked that the finale be expanded.
-And in yet another account that was he objected to the character of the finale being so different from the other movements.
-In any case the work was rejected.
-On the grounds that the work was unplayable the businessman even asked for his money back!
+The violinist then allegedly stated that the finale was unplayable (unlikely considering his undisputed talent).
+In another story, the violinist asked that the finale be expanded.
+And in yet another account, he objected to the character of the finale being so different from the other movements.
+In any case the work was rejected – on the grounds that the work was unplayable, the businessman allegedly asked for his money back!
 In 1996 an attorney for the violinist threatened legal action against anyone propagating “defamatory” remarks (i.e. Barber’s account of the story) against the violinist.

 The work was first performed to a small invited audience at the Curtis Institute by student violinist Herbert Baumel who proved that the work was indeed playable after a preparation of only a few hours.
 The official premiere was given by Albert Spalding (1888-1953) on February 4, 1941, with Eugene Ormandy conducting the Philadelphia Orchestra.